What is an Eating Disorder? Discuss the symptoms and causes.

 Like the previous two disorders, this one also normally begins with teenage and early adulthood, sometimes it can develop later.
 People with this disorder share similar behaviors to the previous two disorders.
-People with this disorder usually eat a huge amount of food within a short period of time and they feel like a lack of control during eating.
+People with this disorder usually eat a huge amount of food within a short period of time and they feel like a lack control during eating.
 They don’t restrict their calories or use behaviors like vomiting or excessive exercises like Anorexia nervosa or Bulimia nervosa.

 Some basic symptoms of binge eating disorder include:

 - they tend to eat huge amounts of foods rapidly/in secret and until painfully full, although they don’t feel hungry.

 - Feel like a lack of control during eating.

 - they don’t restrict the calories or don’t use behaviors like vomiting or excessive exercise.

 People with binge eating disorder often suffer from overweight or obesity.
 Obesity may increase the risk of some medical complications like heart disease, stroke, and type 2diabetes.

 The main reasons for eating disorders are unknown.
 But, just like other mental illness issues, there may be cases like:

 Genetics and biology:

 Some people have genes that increase the risk of eating disorders.
 Biological factors, such as changes in body chemicals might play a role in eating disorders.